C

 Note: What I like about this word is its possible use outside of health-related contexts.
 For instance: Her attitude within the organization was positively carcinogenic.
 Or, she was a carcinogenic presence.
 Or even, she was carcinogenic.
 It need not be a person: The unknown software virus was carcinogenic to our computer system and daily operations.
 I never see this use defined in any formal dictionary, so I have created my own definition.
 While it may not be so defined in any formal sense, if you use carcinogenic in this manner, people will absolutely understand your meaning.

-carinderia (noun)
+carinderia or karinderya (noun)

 Philippines